henriquejunqueira/curso_node_matheus_battisti/README.md

 - Modulo 05 - Accounts Project;
 - Modulo 06 - Introduction to Express;
 - Module 07 - Template Engine with Express;
-- Module 07 - Node.js integration with MySQL;
+- Module 08 - Node.js integration with MySQL;
+- Module 09 - Using Sequelize with Node.js

 ## Note: